 SharpSpring does not permit senders to use purchased, rented, scraped, or stolen lists.
 Their use violates the SharpSpring Terms of Service.
 This article will provide information on the many issues with purchased email lists.

-At SharpSpring, we don't permit senders to use purchased lists (or rented, scraped, and stolen lists, for that matter).
-Their use violates our Terms of Service, since we expect our customers to only email recipients who have expressly opted-in, and purchased lists do not meet this standard.
-The reason behind such a policy is because their use doesn't respect recipient inboxes, because they are considered spam by the email community, and because they cause serious deliverability issues for individual senders and SharpSpring's network as a whole.
-We're protecting you, and the rest of SharpSpring, from IP and domain blacklistings by prohibiting purchased lists.
+SharpSpring expects customers to only email recipients who have expressly opted-in, and purchased lists do not meet this standard.
+This policy is in effect because purchased lists do not respect recipient inboxes.
+As such, they are considered spam by the email community.
+These lists cause serious deliverability issues for individual senders and SharpSpring's network as a whole.
+By prohibiting purchased lists, this policy protects you—as well as the rest of SharpSpring—from IP and domain blacklisting.

-We also recognize that purchased lists cannot be "cleaned" with list cleaning services.
-Since list cleaning services only check for the validity of an address, they can't convert recipients into opted-in, which is the standard for using recipient lists in SharpSpring.
+SharpSpring does not recommend using these services.
+SharpSpring recognizes that purchased lists cannot be cleaned with list cleaning services.
+Since list cleaning services only check for the validity of an address, they cannot convert recipients into opted-in recipients, which is the standard for using recipient lists in SharpSpring.

 - How to delete purchased lists from their SharpSpring account

 Senders may be terminated if a mutually agreeable improvement plan on how to move away from purchased lists cannot be developed.